Arbery killer shared racist messages, white supremacist song with friends

 During the state trial last year, prosecutors did not focus on racial animus as a motivating factor in the crime.
 They only sought to prove the men were responsible for Arbery's death, regardless of motive.

-(Reporting by Rich McKay in Brunswick; Additional reporting by Brad Brooks in Lubbock, Texas, editing by Ross Colvin and Howard Goller)
+(Reporting by Rich McKay in Brunswick and Brad Brooks in Lubbock, Texas; editing by Ross Colvin, Howard Goller and Jonathan Oatis)

 ((Brad.Brooks@tr.com; +1-512-516-5615; Twitter @bradleybrooks))